bayareala8s/Data-Structures-and-Algorithms/stack-and-queue/Queues/README.md

 In this example, we first add all the print jobs to the queue.
 Then, we process each job in the order they were received until the queue is empty.
 Since a queue is a FIFO (first in, first out) data structure, the jobs are processed in the order they were added to the queue.

+### Common operations performed on a queue

+1. **Enqueue**: This operation adds an element to the end of the queue.

+2. **Dequeue**: This operation removes an element from the front of the queue.

+3. **Peek/Front**: This operation returns the first element of the queue without removing it.

+4. **IsEmpty**: This operation checks if the queue is empty.

+5. **IsFull**: This operation checks if the queue is full.
+This is more relevant in the context of a queue implemented using an array with a fixed size.

+6. **Size**: This operation returns the number of elements in the queue.